-- All training and assessments will be scheduled per UK timings i.e., GMT or BST (GMT+1). - Candidates are responsible for ensuring training and assessments are attended on time. - If a candidate is unable to attend their assessment, they should email BTT@bpp.com in advance of their scheduled assessment time for guidance on the options that are available to them. - Late attendance may result in candidates not being able to complete assessments.
+- All training and assessments will be scheduled per UK timings i.e., GMT or BST (GMT+1). - 'In-person' assessments sat overseas may have different start times in local time.
+Any timing changes will be communicated by BPP or by the external venue provider to relevant candidates if applicable, which will be subject to approval by the Bar Standards Board (BSB) and the relevant venue provider. - You are responsible for ensuring that you attend trainings and assessments on time. - If you are unable to attend your assessment, you should email BTT@bpp.com in advance of your scheduled assessment time for guidance on the options available to you. - Late attendance may result in you not being able to complete assessments.
 BPP cannot guarantee that a further assessment time slot will be available.